joshirushikesh141/RewardPointsProgram/README.md

 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

 #
+<h3>Summary</h3>

+As per the problem statement, I have created the springboot application program to calculate the reward points of a customer.
+In which I have created multiple endpoints which will helpout to work with the data.
+Created testcases,handled exceptions and so on.
+Also applied spring secutity to secure the data.

+For better undersatnding, the Project Flow Diagram and ER Diagram attached in below links.
+To test project, provided all the required data in last link and also can be tested using Swagger UI.

+#

 <h3>Technology Used</h3>
 <ul>